Index

 studies.

-that requires special training and skills and is done by using
+requires special training and skills and is done by using the hands

 told, because you think it is unlikely to be true